 3.)
 The Crazy Selection of Stationary and Gifts

-Crazy amount of stationary and gifts might be an understatement!
-When I was walking around exploring, it seemed like there was a new selection of stationary and gifts around every corner I turned.
+Crazy amount of stationery and gifts might be an understatement!
+When I was walking around exploring, it seemed like there was a new selection of stationery and gifts around every corner I turned.

 The best part about the selection is that they have done a wonderful job curating it with items from around the world.